 But what if you have diabetes?
 Does dining out have to become a thing of the past?
 Not necessarily.
 You can definitely dine at an infinite number of restaurants and still keep your blood sugars well-managed.
 Timing of meals, remembering to take your diabetes medication, and portion control are key factors to pay attention to when eating away from home.
 In addition, using the healthy plate method is a simple but helpful way to keep you on track with making better choices.
 Here’s how it works:

-• Aim for half of your plate to be filled with low-calories, non-starchy vegetables or salad.
+• Aim for half of your plate to be filled with low-calorie, non-starchy vegetables or salad.

 • Have a quarter of your plate filled with a lean protein food, such as chicken, seafood or lean meat.